PART 17 - STATEMENTS OF TRUTH

 (f) a statement of information filed under rule 9.26(1)(b); and

-(g) any other document where a rule or practice direction requires it.
+(g) any other document where a court order, rule or practice direction requires it.

 (2) Where a statement of case is amended, the amendments must be verified by a statement of truth unless the court orders otherwise.

-(3) an applicant wishes to rely on matters set out in the application form or application notice as evidence, the application form or notice must be verified by a statement of truth.
+(3) Subject to paragraph (10), if an applicant wishes to rely on matters set out in the application form or application notice as evidence, the application form or notice must be verified by a statement of truth.